martmaamikk/veriff-integration-guide/docs/3-handling-responses.md

 - the document is valid (dates, etc)
 A positive decision means that the person was verified.
 The verification process is complete.
 Accessing the KYC session URL again will tell the user that nothing more is to be done.

+### Reasons for negative conclusive decisions

 We give a negative conclusive decision (status declined, code 9102) when

-- No physical document was used
-- The document was unrecognizable
+- The name entered and the name on the document do not match.
-- The document was invalid (expired)
+- A physical ID document was not used.
+- Document is damaged.
+- Document has signs of tampering.
+- Video has signs of tampering.
+- Document is expired.
-- The document was damaged
+- No matching document specimen available.
-- The person did not match the document
+- The person showing the document does not look the same as on the document photo.
+- The person displays signs of being intoxicated.

  A negative decision means that the person has not been verified.
 The verification process is complete.
 Either it was a fraud case or some other severe reason that the person can not be verified.
 You should investigate the session further and read the "reason".
 If you decide to give the client another try you need to create a new session.

+### Reasons for inconclusive decisions

 We give an inconclusive decision (status resubmission_requested, code 9103), when

+- Photos necessary for identification are missing.
+- The face is not clearly visible on the portrait photo.
+- The document is not fully in frame.
-- All necessary photos exist, but some data or the face are unrecognizable due to low quality
+- Document data is unreadable due to bad quality.
-- insufficient lighting
-- distracting factors
-- there were mistakes during the verification process
+- Document data is unreadable due to being partially covered.
-- wrong type of document
+- Document type is not supported.
-- the person is not alone during verification
+- The process of showing the document was not completed independently.
+- The name entered and the name on the document do not match.

-A resubmission requested decision means that the verification process is not completed.
+An inconclusive (resubmission requested) decision means that the verification process is not completed.
 Something was missing from the user and they need to go through the flow once more.
 The same session URL can and should be used for this purpose.